Valerie Bolling

 Tufts University, B.A. in English

-Columbia University, Teachers College, M.A. in Elementary and Middle School Education
+Teachers College, Columbia University, M.A. in Elementary and Middle School Education

 As a classroom teacher, my most rewarding achievement was igniting in each student a love of writing and providing her/him with the tools to discover and celebrate the writer within.
 I enjoyed writing alongside my students and sharing my writing with them, and I looked forward to the pride they exhibited when sharing their writing with their classmates and me.
 My students were celebrated writers, winning accolades in numerous writing contests and featured in newspaper articles.
-When I am fortunate enough to re-connect with former students, they thank me for being the teacher who taught them how to become competent writers.
+When I am fortunate enough to re-connect with former students, they often thank me for being the teacher who taught them how to become competent writers.

 Balancer